The Transportation Bill Must Be Fixed Before Enactment

 Source: The Leadership Conference on Civil and Human Rights

-The Leadership Conference believes that we must do better than short-term transportation patches, and applauds efforts in both houses of Congress to pass long-term, sustained investment in transportation infrastructure.
-However, we believe that this can only be achieved by funding the bill with user fees rather than using piecemeal offsets as was done in both the House and Senate.
+The Leadership Conference believes that we must do better than short-term transportation patches, and therefore supports efforts in both houses of Congress to pass long-term, sustained investment in transportation infrastructure that includes full funding for these initiatives.
+We believe that this can only be achieved by funding the bill with user fees, which is historically how the bill has always been funded.

-We believe that long-term funding for our transportation system is critical to ensuring the prosperity of our families, our economy, and our nation.
-We ask that the issues we have highlighted in this letter be fixed in conference so that this important legislation can move forward.
+We believe that long-term funding for our transportation system is critical to ensuring the prosperity of our economy and all of our communities.
+H.R.
+22 is an imperfect bill, and we hope that the provisions that we have flagged as problematic are removed from the legislation before final passage, and that they ultimately have no place in the bill that comes out of conference.
 Thank you for your consideration.
 If you have any questions, please contact Emily Chatterjee, Senior Counsel, at (202) 466-3648.

 President & CEO